Patrix2001/Mobile-eKYC-Zoloz/README.md

 # Mobile-eKYC-Zoloz

 ### Description
-This is demonstration for integration Zoloz on Application React Native.
+This is demonstration for integration ZOLOZ on Application React Native.
 For more details, you can check at [here](https://docs.zoloz.com/zoloz/saas/integration/grv4bb)

 Project uses [react-native-zolozkit](https://www.npmjs.com/package/react-native-zolozkit) package to interact ZOLOZ.